Hellession/ImprovedWaterWheel/README.md

 # Support
 For any issues regarding the mod, please seek help in this [Discord server](https://discord.gg/MZb8cUD).

+# License
+Improved Water Wheel mod is licensed under **GNU Lesser General Public License version 3** (shortened to **LGPLv3**).
+You are free to do anything you want, as long as it falls under the terms of this license.

 # Settings
 ## oddsMode
 **Default: `2`**